thevuong/next15-filterlist/STEPS.md

 ## Improve UX

 Let's continue to improve the UX, it is still not good here.
-We are not seeing active tab and the search is doing a full page reload.

 ### Mark active tab and read promise with use in Tabs.tsx